 Insurers and brokers use our telematics hardware and data to better calculate risk among policyholders.
 Our self-install and fitted to vehicle devices monitor high-risk driving styles and enable businesses to calculate relative premiums based on real-world driving data.
-In addition, our leading algorithms allow insurance companies to speed up and better control the First Notification of Loss (FNOL) claims process.
-Our end to end Broker package allows Brokers to manage the full telematics policy journey.
+In addition, our leading AI algorithms allow insurance companies to speed up and better control the First Notification of Loss (FNOL) claims process, including crash reconstruction.
+In addition, the change in mobility patterns following the pandemic means our solution is now being utilised in usage-based insurance propositions as consumers seek personal cost savings.
+Our end-to-end Broker package allows Brokers to manage the full telematics policy journey.